The Statute of Rhuddlan (1284): How Edward I Reshaped Wales

 Welsh law had emphasised compensation over punishment and recognised partible inheritance among sons.
 English law, by contrast, relied more heavily on royal courts and stricter criminal penalties.

-Therefore, the change was cultural as well as legal.
+The change was cultural as well as legal.
 It reduced the authority of Welsh leaders and replaced local traditions with Crown-controlled justice.

 2. Creation of English-Style Shires